Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Spinless p-wave superconducting wire

-While our main aim is to study the topological phase transitions in the semiconducting wire/s-wave superconductor system, we first focus on the spinless p-wave Hamiltonian.
-In the latter case, the calculation is easier to follow, but still illustrates the essential concepts.
-Moreover, the p-wave model arises as the effective Hamiltonian in the large $B$ limit of the s-wave Hamiltonian.
-Comparing the p-wave with the full s-wave calculation will then show where the effective Hamiltonian approximation breaks down.
-We note that the p-wave model was solved for chemical potential set to the band center and for specific position-dependent potentials~\cite{Lang12,DeGottardi12}.
-Here, we will present a general solution.
+We start with the spinless p-wave Hamiltonian, as the calculation is easier to follow and illustrates the essential concepts.
+We note that the disordered p-wave model was solved at half-filling as well as for specific position-dependent potentials~\cite{Lang12,DeGottardi12}.
+Here, we present a general solution.

-The Bogoliubov-de~Gennes (BdG) Hamiltonian of a spinless $p$-wave superconductor in 1d is given by:
+The Bogoliubov-de~Gennes (BdG) Hamiltonian for a spinless $p$-wave superconductor in one dimension is: